smithWEBtek/oovarts-planet-shop-at-the-end-of-the-universe/README.md

 ## Installation

-Make sure you have Ruby 2.2.3 or later, and Rails installed locally.
-Rails 4.2.5 or later will guarantee that the app will run properly.
-After you download or `git clone` this repository, run `bundle install` and `rails s` in your command line interface, then navigate to `http://localhost:3000` to see the app in action.
+Make sure your Ruby is version 2.2.3 or later, and Rails is installed locally.
+Rails 4.2.5 or later will guarantee that the app functions properly.
+Download or `git clone` this repository, run `bundle install` and `rails s` in your command line interface, then navigate to `http://localhost:3000` to see the app in action.